Mental Health in College Students – From Application to Enrollment

 Sometimes it takes unspeakably tragic events to bring the existence of a widespread problem into the national conversation.
-In the past decade, highly publicized rashes of suicides at NYU, UPenn, Tulane and Cornell, among others, have moved the discussion of mental health services on campus right to the forefront of the higher education discourse.
+In the past decade, highly-publicized suicides at Penn, Hamilton College, MIT, NYU, and Cornell, among others, have moved the discussion of mental health in college students right to the forefront of the higher education discourse.

 Impact on your high school career

 For many, dealing with a mental health condition will negatively impact their high school career in some way, potentially impacting areas such as academic performance, school attendance, teacher relationships, and extracurricular involvement.
-There is ample statistical evidence to support this—students with social phobia are twice as likely to fail a grade as those without.
+There is ample statistical evidence to support this.
+For example, students with social phobia are twice as likely to fail a grade as those without.
 Students with a depression diagnosis have been found to earn significantly lower grades than their similarly-abled peers.

 Given the impact of mental illness on a teen’s academics, a significant number of high school seniors are faced with a difficult choice each year—do I reveal my condition on my college application?
 There is no blanket answer that will guide every applicant.
 Ultimately, the decision to reveal your condition is an entirely personal one.

 Did your academic performance suffer?

 Perhaps your mental health issues were managed successfully and never impacted your grades.
 If this is the case, we advise that there is no reason to reveal your condition on an application.
 You should, however, still check out our recommendations on how to check out a college’s mental health services (below).

 If your academic performance did suffer as a result of your condition and you do choose to share your challenges with prospective colleges in an essay and/or interview, we recommend that you consider framing your experience in one of the following ways: